Business and Information Technology

 Grades 6, 7, and 8

 "Business and industry surveys indicate that economic survival in the current century will demand that students know and understand both fundamental and technical concepts of business as well as possess the ability to execute these concepts in nearly any setting.
-All persons regardless of age, gender, and career aspirations can benefit from participating in business education.
+All people, regardless of age, gender, and career aspirations, can benefit from participating in business education.

 Today's global society challenges the talents and imaginations of Indiana's diverse student population.
 Like never before, they face a competitive environment that demands creative, innovative, market-driven solutions to new problems and new opportunities.
-Graduates of secondary and post-secondary schools must be prepared to understand the needs and demands of other, to analyze rapidly changing events, and to formulate responsive, rational, and proactive approaches to decision making."
+Graduates of secondary and post-secondary schools must be prepared to understand the needs and demands of others, to analyze rapidly changing events, and to formulate responsive, rational, and proactive approaches to decision making."

 -Indiana Department of Education

 BIT Course Descriptions

-For the 2020-2021 school year, the Business and Information Technology (BIT) classes at NWMS are driven on the philosophies discussed above.
+For the 2023-2024 school year, the Business and Information Technology (BIT) classes at NWMS are driven on the philosophies discussed above.
 Throughout their time at NWMS, students will be engaged in BIT courses as they progress through the grade levels.
-Below you will find grade-level descriptions for what will take place:
+Below you will find grade-level descriptions of what will take place:

 6th Grade BIT